sqlxpert/lights-off-aws/README.md

 ## Extensibility

 At its core, Lights Off takes advantage of patterns in boto3, the AWS software development kit (SDK) for Python, and in the underlying AWS API.
-Adding support for more AWS services, AWS resource types, and operations is remarkably easy.
-For example, adding support for RDS _database clusters_ (individual RDS _database instances_ were already supported) required the following additions:
+Adding more AWS services, resource types, and operations is remarkably easy.
+For example, adding RDS _database clusters_ (individual RDS _database instances_ were already supported) required the following additions:

 ```python
     AWSChildRsrcType(